Long Bridge (Potomac River): Companion railroad bridge (1864-1872)

-Railroad Bridge opened on February 21, 1865 and carried only railroad traffic.
+Railroad Bridge opened on February 21, 1865, and carried only railroad traffic.
 On November 15, 1865, with the end of the war, the U.S. Military Railroad gave the bridge to the U.S. Department of the Interior and the new bridge became part of the Washington, Alexandria and Georgetown Railroad, leased by the B&O.

 Sometimes the two bridges were referred to separately as the Long Bridge and the railroad bridge and at others as two parts of one "Long Bridge".

-Both the Turnpike Bridge and the Railroad Bridge were damaged in the 1870 flood.
-Railroad Bridge was partially repaired and continued to be used until May 14, 1872, when a new bridge replaced it.
-It was then removed in late 1872.

 During the war, wounded Union soldiers were carried across the bridge to hospitals set up all over the city.
 The closest was Armory Square Hospital, a few blocks from the bridge.

-1872 Long Bridge
+Flood damage and demolition

+An October 1, 1870, flood damaged both the Turnpike Bridge and Railroad Bridge existing bridges beyond repair, with much of the causeway, wooden superstructure and spans carried away.
+Railroad Bridge was partially repaired and continued to be used until it was closed the day the new bridge opened, May 14, 1872.
+It was then removed in late 1872.